 Windows 10 Edge

 Edge of Windows 10 now got a modern appearance in the browser frame.
-It is an inspiration from Fluent Design System of Microsoft.
-According to the company, it uses Acrylic material that delivers transparency and depth to tab bar and other controls.
+It is an inspiration by the Fluent Design System of Microsoft.
+According to the company, it uses Acrylic material that delivers transparency and depth to the tab bar and other controls.
 In the process, the animation for the buttons has become “more responsive and delightful”.

 Windows 10 also gets an important change to the address bar.
 While not in focus, it will be under the cursor while clicking and dragging texts.
-Previously, it wasn’t this easy to edit parts of a URL, as the text would shift after the arrival of http://.
-Furthermore, Edge received fixes in terms of image copying, tab ordering, and closing tabs in full-screen mode.
+Previously, it wasn’t this easy to edit parts of a URL, as the text would shift after the arrival of HTTPS://.
+Furthermore, Edge received fixes in terms of image copying, tab order, and closing tabs in full-screen mode.

 As for the Windows Console, it gained support for full 24-bit RGB color.
 The default colors are receiving their first rebuild in more than two decades.
-The aim behind this is to improve legibility of darker colors on the screens of today.
+The aim behind this is to improve the legibility of darker colors on today’s screens.